microsoft/FluidFramework/docs/content/start/property/property-binder-runtime-representation.md

 **TypeId**

-The typeId provided tells the *PropertyBinder* what *Property* type the runtime representation will be built for.
+The typeId provided tells the *DataBinder* what *Property* type the runtime representation will be built for.
 Inheritance is supported, see Type Inheritance below.